AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 ## Introduction

-AEM offers an out of the box integration with Experience Platform Launch.
-This integration allows AEM administrators to easily configure Experience Platform Launch via an easy-to-use interface, thereby reducing the level of effort and number of errors, when configuring these two tools.
-And just by adding Adobe Target extension to Experience Platform Launch will help us use all features of Adobe Target on the AEM web page(s).
+AEM offers an out of the box integration with tags.
+This integration allows AEM administrators to easily configure tags via an easy-to-use interface, thereby reducing the level of effort and number of errors, when configuring these two tools.
+And just by adding Adobe Target extension to tags will help us use all features of Adobe Target on the AEM web page(s).

 In this section, we would be cover the following integration steps:

-* Launch
+* Tags
-  * Create a Launch Property
+  * Create a tags Property
   * Adding Target Extension
   * Create a Data Element
   * Create a Page Rule